ducgao/MyAwesomeTwitSplit/README.md

   + for more detail, please enter `AlgorithmUsingPlainLogic.java` located in `core/twitsplit`
   + you can also check `AlgorithmUsingRegex.java`, it's for regex solution, not bad but fail in some special case of unit test.

+  # Thread Excutor
+  I'm using `ThreadPoolExecutor` for upload message feature.
+But I think the messages need to be send synchronize.
+  The `2/2` must be a latest post.
+Sometime `ThreadPoolExecutor` with multi thread will make the `2/2` post go down, So I set `maximum of core` in ThreadPool to `1` to resolve this problem.

   # Memory Optimization
   I usually use LeakCanary to detect leak memory from android application.
 This app run without leak.